 An Explanation Of Why Dogs Sploot

 Dogs of many different breeds exhibit the behavior known as dog sploot, but the precise cause is yet unknown.
-But a number of explanations have been put out to explain why dogs sploot.
+However several explanations have been put out to explain why dogs sploot.

 - Splooting is thought to aid dogs in controlling their body temperature.
 Dogs can cool off more quickly and keep a healthy body temperature by spreading out their legs and exposing their bellies to the air.